 Crowded, humid conditions promote powdery mildew development.
 Increase air circulation around plants by leaving enough space around them that they won't touch when mature, generally about 2 to 3 feet apart.
 For indoor plants, set a small fan to blow gently on the foliage for three or four hours every day to increase airflow.
 When watering rosemary, wet the foliage to help rinse the fungal spores from the leaves.

-Spraying neem oil solutions on a rosemary plant with a moderate to heavy infection helps eradicate powdery mildew and prevent fungal development.
-Mix 2 1/2 tablespoon of neem oil and 1 gallon of water in a small spray bottle.
+Spraying neem oil solutions on a rosemary plant with a moderate to heavy infection helps eradicate powdery mildew on rosemary leaves and prevent fungal development.
+Mix 2 1/2 tablespoon of neem oil and 1 gallon of water and pour the solution in a small spray bottle.
 Coat the tops and undersides of leaves until they glisten with moisture.
 Repeat applications every seven to 14 days until the disease symptoms disappear.
 Avoid spraying plants with neem oil when temperatures reach higher than 90 F or to rosemary plants suffering from water stress.

 Growing up in a family full of landscapers and carpenters, Amber Kelsey learned all about home and garden topics through osmosis.
 Her articles in The Green Girl's Guide and Altar demonstrate her eco-friendly nature, and she uses organic practices in her various gardens.
 Kelsey holds master's degrees in English writing and cultural anthropology.